jspsych/experiment-demos/cambridge_face_memory/readme.md

 # Cambridge Face Memory Test
-Stimuli provided by Brad Duchaine, from his original 2006 paper and from Dennett et al. (2012).
+Stimuli provided by Brad Duchaine, from his original 2006 paper and from the 2012 paper by Dennett et al.

-Original jsPsych implementation written in 2019 by Andreja Stajduhar.
+First jsPsych implementation written in 2019 by Andreja Stajduhar.

 Heavily modified for easier parameterization and readability by Peter J. Kohler in 2021.